CSE512-14W/a3-mjyc/README.md

 ## Running Instructions

-You can check recorded result [here](http://homes.cs.washington.edu/~mjyc/shared/cse512-a3/result.mpg).
+You can check the recorded result [here](http://homes.cs.washington.edu/~mjyc/shared/cse512-a3/result.mpg).

-You can also see live demo at [here](http://chester:8000/occupancygrid.html).
-However, this will not always be available, you have to contact me to get the robot side programs ready.
+You can also check the live demo [here](http://chester:8000/occupancygrid.html).
+However, this link will not always be available--please contact me (mjyc@cs.washington.edu) and schedule a time slot to see live demo.

 ## Story Board